DDS-Lab/disaster-damage-detection/model-training.md

 layout: page
 title: Model training
 ---
+For more technical details on the steps involved in model training and inference, please visit our [github wiki](https://github.com/DDS-Lab/harvey_data_process/wiki).

 For each training that we conducted, we were able to view the training loss and precision via the Tensorboard shown below: